naddison36/eth-scratch3/README.md

 ![Add Extension](./docs/addExtensionButton.png "Add Extension")

-Even though the applicatoin is served on a content delivery network (CDN), it can still take some time to download as the JavaScript file `lib.min.js` is 20.7 MB in size.
+Even though the applicatoin is served on a content delivery network (CDN), it can still take some time to download as the JavaScript file `lib.min.js` is nearly 20 MB in size.

 # Quick Start